dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/competitive-analysis.md

 Explanation: Competitive Analysis is a component of Market Analysis.
 While it focuses on competitors, Market Analysis also includes other external factors like customer behavior, market trends, etc.

 Question: What role does Competitive Analysis play in product design?
-A: It primarily focuses on reducing production costs
+A: It primarily focuses on reducing production costs and expenses
 B: It aids in comparing design options to competitors' products
-C: It is unrelated to product design
+C: It is unrelated to product design and development
 D: It only focuses on improving existing product designs
 Answer: B
 Explanation: In product design, Competitive Analysis is used to compare design options and understand if a proposed design offers a significant advantage over what competitors offer, thus informing design decisions.